 If you want comfortable headphones with excellent noise-cancelling then the Bose QuietComfort 45 will be a good choice for a lot of people.
 The sound is inoffensive, clean and balanced, you won’t get pounding bass performance but you will be able to listen to your music for hours, and hours, and hours.

-Keeping things simple Bose has chosen not to include some quite major features here like the ability to pause the music when you take them off, or even the ability to turn off noise-cancelling.
+Keeping things simple Bose has chosen not to include some quite major features here like the ability to pause the music when you take them off, or to turn off noise-cancelling.
 You also won’t be able to charge them and use them at the same time which is a minor annoyance.
 Given how expensive they are, it’s a shame that they haven’t gone a bit further when it comes to functionality.
 But Bose has rolled out a new firmware update giving you manual EQ settings - a very welcome change!

 These haven’t changed massively from the Bose QC35 II but the few areas that Bose has changed have made a big difference in how these feel to use.
 They’re incredibly comfortable and the noise-cancelling is some of the best I’ve ever heard, if not the best so, despite their flaws, I do still highly recommend them.